nikbhintade/ccswap/README.md

 ## Other Tasks
-- [ ] Issue with Chainlink dependency installation (wrong paths in Chainlink repos)
+- [x] ~~Issue with Chainlink dependency installation (wrong paths in Chainlink repos)~~ currently this issue solved with just using starterkit which doesn't have this issue but while installing it myself I faced this issue, I am gonna come back to that
 - [x] Script to fetch network details and newly deployed contracts